 In the forthcoming year we plan to focus on the advanced SAR imaging projects.
 There will be two components.
-The first will investigate sparsity driven SAR + GMTI algorithms, while the second will look at the challenging problem of 3D SAR image formation from a small number of multiple passes.
-Both components build on our previous compressed sensing SAR work and are making heavy use of the fast algorithms developed in conjunction with WP6.
+The first will investigate sparsity driven SAR + GMTI algorithms [P17], while the second will look at the challenging problem of 3D SAR image formation from a multiple passes.
+Dstl and industry have identified volumetric SAR imaging as a key research priority, extending beyond conventional approaches, e.g. interferometric and tomographic, and solving the true 3D reconstruction of the scene, using advanced fast reconstruction techniques from limited trajectories.